Part 3 (Twin Peaks): Production

 "Part 3", like the rest of the limited series, was written by Mark Frost and David Lynch and directed by Lynch.

-Frost had already written ten episodes of the original series—the "Pilot" and Episodes 1, 2 and 8 with Lynch, plus Episodes 5, 7, 12, 14, 16, 26 and the original series finale, Episode 29.
+Frost had already written ten episodes of the original series—the "Pilot" and Episodes 1, 2 and 8 with Lynch, plus Episodes 5, 7, 12, 14, 16, 26, 7, and the original series finale, Episode 29.
 Lynch also directed six episodes of the original series—the "Pilot", "Episode 2", "Episode 8", "Episode 9", "Episode 14" and "Episode 29".

-The mysterious entity credited as `"American Girl" looks like Ronette Pulaski and is also played by Phoebe Augustine.
+The mysterious entity credited as "American Girl" looks like Ronette Pulaski and is also played by Phoebe Augustine.
 It is unknown if the character, beyond appearance, is the same as or related to the previous role.

 The episode is dedicated to the memory of Miguel Ferrer and Don S. Davis, who both appear in it, Ferrer in new material and Davis in archival footage.

 Music

 Almost every episode of the 2017 Twin Peaks series features a live performance by a band at the Roadhouse.
-In this episode the American country group Cactus Blossoms performs their song "Mississippi".
+In this episode the American country group The Cactus Blossoms performs their song "Mississippi".
 Additionally, the song "Dream Recall" by Lynch and Dean Hurley is featured; as of January 2018, the song has not been released on any official soundtrack.

 Reception

 Broadcast

-"Part 3" was originally released on the Showtime Anytime app together with Part 4 on May 22, 2017; the episode was subsequently broadcast on the Showtime network on May 28, 2017, and was watched by 195,000 viewers in the United States, the lowest number of viewers for the season.
+"Part 3" was originally released on the Showtime Anytime app together with "Part 4" on May 22, 2017; the episode was subsequently broadcast on the Showtime network on May 28, 2017, and was watched by 195,000 viewers in the United States, the lowest number of viewers for the season.